mixxxdj/manual/source/chapters/library.rst

 .. hint:: Rescanning the library with :menuselection:`Library --> Rescan Library`
-          in the menu on top of the application window will only detect newly added or removed tracks but no modifications of existing tracks!
+          in the menu on top of the application window will only detect newly added or removed tracks but no modifications of existing tracks.
 This is a known limitation.

 Popular software to edit metadata of audio files include: